CZ-NIC/knot-resolver/doc/config-answer-reordering.rst

 Answer reordering
 =================
-Certain clients are "dumb" and always connect to first IP address or name found in a DNS answer received from resolver intead of picking randomly.
+Certain clients are "dumb" and always connect to first IP address or name found in a DNS answer received from resolver instead of picking randomly.
 As a workaround for such broken clients it is possible to randomize order of records in DNS answers sent by resolver: